Do you want a cookie?

 If you want to dry the roots, you can spread them out on a clean cloth and dry them in a well-ventilated, shady place.
 This process can take several days to weeks, depending on the size and moisture content of the roots.
 Once the comfrey roots have been harvested, cleaned and possibly dried, they can be used to make remedies such as ointments, tinctures or compresses.
 Drying the root is particularly important if the roots are very moist.
 Then there is a risk that they will start to mold in the oil.
 So if you have enough time, we recommend drying the comfrey roots.

-Making comfrey ointment: instructions
+Making comfrey ointment: a recipe

 Comfrey ointment is very easy to make yourself and helps with sprains, bruises, muscle tension, joint pain and bruising.